Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke Schedule Analysis

-- In their signature win of the season, the Blue Devils defeated the No. 4 Virginia Tech Hokies, 66-55, on January 26.
+- In their signature win of the season, the Blue Devils took down the No. 4 Virginia Tech Hokies, 66-55, on January 26.

+- The Blue Devils have eight wins against Quadrant 1 teams, tied for the 15th-most in Division 1.

-- Duke has tied for the second-most Quadrant 2 wins in the country (nine).
+- Duke has the most Quadrant 2 victories in the country (nine).

 Duke 2022-23 Best Wins